School life in times of the pandemic

 Students at St. James Episcopal School participate in an outdoor class session while maintaining social distance from each other.

-This week private schools in Del Rio began the 2020-2021 school year in-campus under social distancing guidelines due to the COVID-19 pandemic.
+Last week private schools in Del Rio began the 2020-2021 school year in-campus under social distancing guidelines, due to the COVID-19 pandemic.

 Sacred Heart Catholic School, another private institution, began daily screenings for its students and staff, Principal Raquel Flores said, adding students remain with a specific group and do not interact with students outside that group.